 “Let them eat cake!”

-Popularly attributed to Marie Antoinette, this quote has entered our lexicon as an expression of the callousness and obliviousness of the royalty and upper class to those less fortunate.
+Popularly attributed to Queen Marie Antoinette, this quote has entered our lexicon to express the callousness and obliviousness of the royalty and upper class to the people they rule.

-Although the attribution to Marie Antoinette is doubtful, the concern that those in power not lose touch with the masses is an ancient one that has not lost its relevance today.
-Power corrupts, the popular adage tells us, and absolute power corrupts absolutely.
+Although the source of the quote is doubtful, the concern that those in power will lose touch with the masses is an ancient one that has not lost its relevance today.
+The popular adage tells us that power corrupts, and absolute power corrupts absolutely.

 There is no greater position of power than the monarchy.
-And yet, despite some ambivalence (see Samuel 1 chapter 8, Talmud Sanhedrin 20b), the Torah explicitly allows, indeed according to most commentaries recommends, the institution of monarchy, and accords it a great deal of authority, including extrajudicial power.
-Was the Torah not concerned with its possible abuse?
+Despite some ambivalence (see Shmuel 1 chapter 8 and Talmud Sanhedrin 20b), the Torah explicitly allows, and according to most commentaries, recommends, the institution of monarchy, according it a great deal of authority, including extrajudicial power.
+Was the Torah not concerned with possible abuse of the system?

-In today’s day and age monarchy is not all that relevant to us (unless we follow the gossip pages!).
+Today, monarchy is not all that relevant to us (unless we follow the tabloids!).
 But the Torah’s lesson of the monarchy is timeless.
-The Rabbis teach us that the lessons of the monarchy apply to all the various leadership positions that we have — whether at work, in our community, or in our families.
-The paradigm should always be to use our position to lift up others, not ourselves, to work for others, not for ourselves.
-The more powerful the position, the more we are to use it to benefit others.
+The rabbis teach us that the lessons of the monarchy apply to all the various leadership positions that we have, whether at work, in our community, or within our families.
+The paradigm should always be to use our position to lift up others, not ourselves; to work for others, not ourselves.
+The more powerful the position, the more one’s obligation to use it to benefit others.
 Doing so will guarantee achieving a true position of honor, as the rabbis teach: “Who is honored?
 He who honors others!”
-(Avos 4:1).
+(Avot 4:1).

 Rabbi Yitzchok Oratz is the Rabbi and Director of the Monmouth Torah Links community.
 Shortly after receiving his semicha (rabbinic ordination) from Bais Medrash Govoha, the famed Lakewood Yeshiva, Rabbi Oratz, along with his wife Toby and family, moved to Marlboro, NJ where they co-founded the MTL community in 2001.
 Aside for his “Devar on the Par” that he writes for MTL, his writings have also been published on Aish, Times of Israel, Seforim Blog, Hakira, and in various Rabbinic journals.
 Rabbi Oratz looks forward to continuing teaching Torah in a way that is timely and timeless, and sharing meaningful Jewish experiences with the amazing MTL community.